 On the following day I visited the Zucht-house, Penitentiary,-which is situated in a suburb called Wester-Celle.
 Permission to do so was requested from the chief of the establishment, who immediately granted it.
-He had formerly been a captain in the German Legion, and remarked, that there was nothing to admire if I had seen similar establishments in other countries.
-The Burghauptman, who can only be considered as the turnkey, though he has the fine name of Captain of the Castle, accompanied me, and we first visited the cells for Here, as in other countries, the mad mad people. and the criminal are confined together. should guilt and misfortune be confounded in the minds of the society, by the unfortunate being condemned to live with the criminal?
+He had formerly been a captain in the

+German Legion, and remarked, that there was nothing to admire if I had seen similar establishments in other countries.
+The Burghauptman, who can only be considered as the turnkey, though he has the fine name of Captain of the Castle, accompanied me, and we first visited the cells for mad people.
+Here, as in other countries, the mad and the criminal are confined together.
+Why should guilt and misfortune be confounded in the minds of the society, by the unfortunate being condemned to live with the criminal?
 Is it merely that both must be subjected by force?
 Or, is it that state-doctors regard crime as insanity, and therefore shut both into the same building?
-This plan is objectionable, not on account of the mad people, who do not feel it, but on account of the sane, but unreflecting part of the society, who may be taught by it to believe that criminality and insanity are alike unavoidable.
+This plan is objectionable, not on account of the society, who may be taught by it to believe that criminality and insanity are alike unavoidable.